 - Population stability and abundance: Skipjack stocks remain relatively healthy compared to other tuna species, with current assessments showing all regional populations at sustainable levels

-- Fishing efficiency advantages: Their schooling behavior allows purse seine vessels to capture several tons in a single net set, dramatically reducing cost per pound compared to the one by one pole and line method
+- Fishing efficiency advantages: Their schooling behavior allows purse seine vessels to capture several tons in a single net set, dramatically reducing cost per pound compared to pole-and-line methods

 - Processing benefits: Smaller, uniform size means consistent cooking times and easier handling in canning facilities, while the meat texture maintains good consistency after heat treatment